Morocco

 S.A.Townships

-Latvia Sri
+Latvia

-Lanka Mediterranean Cruise
+Mediterranean Cruise

-Our ancient Trailer Tent
+Our ancient Trailer Tent Sri

 For a Photo slideshow click HERE

-We had a couple of weeks in South Africa in February and March 2008.
+We prevuiously had a couple of weeks in South Africa in March 2008.
 It was pleasantly warm; cloudy on occasion with cool evenings.
 One sunny day it reached 40C and we spent a lot of that day in a pool but I would say that we picked a good time of the year for our visit.

-We flew to Cape Town and were based in the Portwood Hotel near to the Harbour, which is smart, with a huge shopping centre and lots of harbour-side restaurants.
+On that ocasion we flew to Cape Town and were based in the Portwood Hotel near to the Harbour, which is smart, with a huge shopping centre and lots of harbour-side restaurants.
 Food prices were very reasonable throughout our stay, giving us a three course meal with good South African wine for under £10 a head including the obligatory service charge.
 Service was excellent.

 We had booked a full day tour to Simondstown and the Cape of Good Hope and were well pleased.
 We were surprised to see a large colony of penguins at Simondstown